 It’s important to pay attention to the quality of visual elements included in your infographic.
 Fortunately, there are plenty of websites to find royalty-free image assets.
 Pixabay, for example, is a great source for vector graphics, icons, and photos you can use for free.

 For visualizations such as charts, graphs, and additional icons, rely on online infographic builders.
 Just try not to force data visualizations just for the sake of including more graphics to your infographic.
-According to statistics, 53% of the most-shared infographics don’t even have data visualizations.
+Many infographics don’t even have data visualizations.
 That said, focus more on the “meat” of the infographic, which encompasses all the useful information – like actionable steps, statistical data, or tips.

 4. Consistent Theme